 \section{Introduction}

 Conformal field theory (CFT) is one of the central topics of modern physics.
 CFT has provided important insights into various aspects of theoretical physics.
-In condensed matter physics, it has produced useful predictions about the critical phenomena~\cite{Polyakov1970Conformal,Cardy1996Scaling,Sachdev2011Quantum}.
-Many classical and quantum phase transitions are conjectured to have emergent conformal symmetry in the infrared (IR).
-In high energy physics and quantum field theories, CFT also plays important role in understanding string theory~\cite{Polchinski1998String}, duality with gravitational theories on anti-de Sitter (AdS) space~\cite{Maldacena1998AdSCFT}, and renormalisation group flow structure~\cite{Zamolodchikov1986Irreversibility}.
+In condensed-matter physics, it has produced useful predictions about the critical phenomena~\cite{Polyakov1970Conformal,Cardy1996Scaling,Sachdev2011Quantum}.
+Many classical and quantum phase transitions are conjectured to have emergent conformal symmetry in the infra-red (IR).
+In high-energy physics and quantum field theories, CFT also plays important role in understanding string theory~\cite{Polchinski1998String}, duality with gravitational theories on anti-de Sitter (AdS) space~\cite{Maldacena1998AdSCFT}, and renormalisation group flow structure~\cite{Zamolodchikov1986Irreversibility}.
 In 2D, the infinite-dimensional conformal algebra has made many theories exactly solvable~\cite{DiFrancesco1997CFT,Ginsparg1988CFT,Belavin1984BPZ}.
-However, going to the higher dimensions, the CFTs are less well-studied due to a much smaller conformal group.
-Some of the conformal data are determined at high precision by conformal bootstrap~\cite{Poland2018Bootstrap,Rychkov2023Bootstrap}.
+However, going to the higher dimensions, the CFTs are less well-studied due to a much smaller conformal group, although some of the conformal data are determined at high precision by conformal bootstrap~\cite{Poland2018Bootstrap,Rychkov2023Bootstrap}.